DarkGuy10/Toodles/README.md

 </p>

 <p align="center">
 Toodles is a very minimalist logger for javascript/typescript projects.
-It is a looks-first uitility and the colors used are based on the [Catpuccin Mocha](https://github.com/catppuccin/catppuccin#-palette) color palette.
+It is a looks-first uitility and the colors used are based on the <a href="https://github.com/catppuccin/catppuccin#-palette">Catpuccin Mocha</a> color palette.
 </p>

 &nbsp;